 Challenge the Garnishment

-Even at that late date, after the court has entered the judgment, many creditors will often agree to hold up on the garnishment if you enter into a payment arrangement.
+Even at that late date, after the court has entered the judgment, many creditors will agree to stop the garnishment if you enter into a payment arrangement.

 File a Bankruptcy Case

 Filing a bankruptcy case will also stop a garnishment.
 In most bankruptcy cases, an injunction called an automatic stay goes into effect when a bankruptcy is filed.
 This injunction stops most collection activity, including calls and letters, and most lawsuits and garnishments.
 It may be possible for the creditor to ask the bankruptcy court to lift the automatic stay to allow the garnishment to continue, but the court will only allow that under certain special circumstances.

-Whether your debt can ultimately be discharged in a bankruptcy case is something that largely depends on the type of debt and bankruptcy you file.
-You can learn more about how debts are treated in Chapter 7 and Chapter 13 bankruptcies in Discharging Debts: General Discharge vs. Discargeability and What is a Bankruptcy Discharge When Does It Happen?
+Whether your debt can ultimately be discharged in a bankruptcy case largely depends on the type of debt and bankruptcy you file.
+An experienced consumer attorney can help you explore your options.